our promises

 • We do not tolerate sexism, racism, transphobia, homophobia, ableism or other forms of discrimination.

-• We aim to be transparent in our pricing and are prepared to discuss tiered pricing where feasible for those who are not able to be fully waged and in turn unable to access healthcare.
+• We aim to be transparent in our pricing and offer tiered pricing where possible for those who are not able to be fully waged and in turn access healthcare.

-• We have supported a local not-for-profit organization Collective Being with a donation towards their community wellbeing program and intend to partner with and raise donations for more organisations that are aligned with ours in the future.
+• We have supported not-for-profit organizations including the Ehlers-Danlos Society and Collective Being and intend to partner with and raise donations for more organisations that are aligned with ours in the future.

 Beyond equity, towards justice